ElementAI/haven_old/README.md

 #### 1. Run the Experiments

-To run the `mnist` experiment group, follow the two steps below.
+After writing the codebase, we can run the `mnist` experiment group by following one of the two steps below.

 ##### 2.1 Run trainval.py in Command Line